 The UCSF medical research team has developed an easy to use, web-based outcome measurement system that makes it possible to track outcomes and better tailor interventions to the individual student.
 The UCSF team is partnering with parents and health care professionals to implement a health and resilience program in the school.
 Together, OHS and UCSF are pioneering collaborative and personalized research and innovation to improve the quality of life for our students and other students like them.

 A Double-Blind Placebo-Controlled Study of CM-AT for the Treatment of Autism in Children With All Levels of Fecal Chymotrypsin

 This is a clinical research study using a digestive enzyme for the treatment of children with autism ages 3-8.
 CM-AT is an enzyme which is similar to the digestive enzymes produced by the pancreas.
 It is taken 3 times a day, sprinkled over food.
 It is expected that CM-AT will help improve autistic symptoms through a positive impact on gastrointestinal function.
-We are currently enrolling in this study.
-If you would like to participate or learn more, please contact Felicia Widjaja at firstname.lastname@example.org or (415) 476-7803.
+We are no longer enrolling for this study.